Skip to main content

 Brunswick Corporation (NYSE: BC) is the global leader in marine recreation, delivering innovation that transforms experiences on the water and beyond.
 Our unique, technology-driven solutions are informed and inspired by deep consumer insights and powered by our belief that “Next Never Rests™”.
 Brunswick is dedicated to industry leadership and to being a trusted partner to our many customers.
 Brunswick is home to more than 60 industry-leading brands.

-In the category of Marine Propulsion, these brands include, Mercury Marine, Mercury Racing and MerCruiser.
+In the category of Marine Propulsion, these brands include, Mercury Marine, Mercury Racing MerCruiser and Flite.
 Brunswick’s comprehensive collection of parts, accessories, distribution, and technology brands includes Mercury Parts & Accessories, Land ‘N’ Sea, BLA, Lowrance, Simrad, B&G, Mastervolt, RELiON, Attwood, and Whale.

 Our boat brands are some of the best known in the world, including Boston Whaler, Lund, Sea Ray, Bayliner, Harris Pontoons, Princecraft and Quicksilver.
 Our service and shared-access businesses include Freedom Boat Club, Boateka and a range of financing, insurance, and extended warranty businesses.
 While focused primarily on the marine industry, Brunswick also successfully leverages its portfolio of advanced technologies to deliver an exceptional suite of solutions in mobile and industrial applications.

-Headquartered in Mettawa, IL, USA, Brunswick has more than 19,000 employees operating in 27 countries, including the USA, UK, Norway and Australia, for manufacturing, assembly and distribution.
-In 2022, Brunswick was named by Forbes as a World’s Best Employer and as one of America’s Most Responsible Companies by Newsweek, both for the third consecutive year.
+Headquartered in Mettawa, IL, USA, Brunswick has more than 17,000 employees operating in 25 countries, including the USA, UK, Norway, Canada and Australia, for manufacturing, assembly and distribution.
+In 2023, Brunswick was named by Forbes as a World’s Best Employer and as one of America’s Most Responsible Companies by Newsweek, both for the fourth consecutive year.
 For more information, visit https://www.brunswick.com/

 Supply Chain